aartisab/Custom-Kitchen/TESTING.md

 - Clicking "Copy to Clipboard" after generating a prompt and verifying that it does get copied to clipboard.
 - After generating prompt, check to see that it is added to the history
 - Click "Clear history" and make sure it does so
+- Click "About" button and make sure it jumps to the Github
 - Error handling when no recipe is scraped (shows error message).
 - Ensured Chrome runtime errors are caught and displayed in console without crashing the popup.